Hollister site a hub for new, returning Gavilan College studentsby on Feb 9, 2018

 and student Gabriella Pearce at the welcome table first day of Spring 2018 semester.

-The Hollister campus is filled with small tables, and students form study groups the first week of classes.
+The Hollister site is filled with small tables, and students form study groups the first week of classes.
 Peer mentor Niza Villaverde staffed the welcome table the first day of the semester.
 She directed students to their classrooms and answered questions as they arrived for classes.

 "I started working at the Hollister campus last summer," she said.
 As a nursing student, most of her classes had been on the main campus.
 She completed her CNA and hopes to be accepted into the highly competitive registered nursing program in the fall.
 Villaverde is also applying to the programs at Cabrillo and Hartnell.
 "But I really want to join the program at Gavilan," she said.